BenjaminUrquhart/JITSpeak/README.md

 *This project is more of a prototype than anything, please do not use in production.*

+*This repo contains a slightly-modified version of the [Catspeak test suite](https://github.com/katsaii/catspeak-lang) by katsaii.*

 # How to use
 Simply set your `codegenType` to `JITSpeakCompilerWrapper`:
 ```gml